2care2teach4kids

 • Early childhood educators oversee safety protocols but encourage children to care for their own needs and manage their own safety practices where applicable.

-• Diverse cultural identities are valued, and peer interactions are promoted and embedded in the curriculum.
+• Value is placed on diverse cultural identities and peer interactions can be promoted and embedded in the curriculum.

 Research documents the importance of the educator's excitement about nature (Larimore, 2019; Warden, 2019).